 12. Tribal Goth

 Belly dancing makes an excellent combination with the traditional goth style, and this style gives a distinctive look to a goth person.
 You will generally see that tribal goth is doing belly dancing, and they use dark-themed accessories and clothes.
-Often this style creates a mixture of original 80’s gothic style.
+Often this style creates a mixture of the original 80’s gothic style.

 13. Casual Goth

 This goth type gained popularity in recent times.
 It has a feeling behind it.
 This gothic group doesn’t follow any specific gothic style, but they try different gothic types with everyday casual wear.
-In general, they follow gothic styles’ traditional theme and apply it in their clothing.
-The clothing color is mostly black, and to give the style a casual goth looks, they mix other dark and bright colors with it.
+In general, they follow gothic styles’ traditional theme and apply it to their clothing.
+The clothing color is mostly black, and to give the style a casual goth look, they mix other dark and bright colors with it.